Clients come to me when they are done DIY-ing their book proposal.

 When they decide to commit to themselves.

-When they decide to stay focused on their dream of writing a book.
+When they decide to prioritize their book.

 What happens when you decide to make this book happen?

 What you get when we work together on your book proposal:

 When it gets hard.
 (And it will.)
 I will remind you why you’re doing this.
 We will get there together and I will have your back.

 You’ll get my feedback work on your work at every step in the process so you can refine as you go.

 Book Project Partnership